ImmortalDemonGod/Holistic-Performance-Enhancement/cultivation/scripts/software/dev_daily_reflect/README.md

 Let's outline a program, which we can call **"DevDailyReflect"** (building on your `dev_daily_reflect` directory), that consolidates these efforts into a cohesive system for daily work review and next-day planning.

-**Program: DevDailyReflect**
+## Program: DevDailyReflect

+### Goal
-**Goal:** To provide a daily automated review of software development activity, highlighting achievements, potential risks, quality trends, and suggesting actionable next steps to inform the user's (developer's) next day.
+To provide a daily automated review of software development activity, highlighting achievements, potential risks, quality trends, and suggesting actionable next steps to inform the developer’s next day.

 **Core Philosophy:**
 *   **Automated Data Collection:** Minimize manual input.